saanvijay/llmchatbot/README.md

 * Select data/test.csv (sample file) ( if you have your own csv/docx file you can upload it)
 * Click on 'UPLOAD'
 ![RAG-test](./src/images/RAG-test.png)

+# Voice support
+Click on 'mike' icon and talk, your voice will be converted into words and Click on Send.
+Once the LLM responds, you can click on 'Speaker' icon to listen

 # Clear context
   Click on delete icon